solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     CREATE INDEX ts_idx ON listings USING GIN (ts_summary);
     ```

-4. Again, re-run the query, you should see the usage of a `Bitmap Heap Scan` instead of a `Seq Scan`:
+4. Again, re-run the query, notice the usage of a `Bitmap Heap Scan` instead of a `Seq Scan`:

     ```sql
     EXPLAIN ANALYZE SELECT *